 Some insurance firms look beyond recent college graduates and also recruit mid-career professionals from the health, financial-services and call-center industries.
 "We hire doctors and nurses for underwriting," said Clarissa Gilliam, corporate vice president of talent acquisition for another insurance organization.
 "We open our search to investment houses for our accounting positions and look for sales and marketing people who want to move over and learn insurance."

 At State Farm, call-center jobs are plentiful since the company does not offshore its customer-service representative (CSR) positions.
 However, competition for those jobs can be keen, because the pay is decent, the benefits are generous and job security is good, Schulting says.
 And multilingual CSRs are particularly in demand.

 Actuaries and underwriters continue to be very much in demand, according to Pettid.
-"This unique skill set is challenging to find and provides a unique and defined career path," she says.
-"Also niche product line expertise, such as group disability insurance, tends to be very hot and lucrative for candidates."
+"This unique skill set is challenging to find and provides a unique and defined career path," she said.
+"Also niche product-line expertise, such as group disability insurance, tends to be very hot and lucrative for candidates."

 Surveying the Segments

 The medical service and health insurance segments are the fastest-growing parts of the insurance industry, thanks to aging Baby Boomers buying health and long-term- care insurance, as well as annuities and other pension products.